vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 1. On the Management Cluster Settings section, provide the following details and click **Next**.

-    * Based on the environment requirements, select appropriate deployment type for the TKG Management cluster:
+    * Based on the environment requirements, select appropriate deployment type for the Tanzu Kubernetes Grid management cluster:

         * Development: Recommended for Dev or POC environments
         * Production: Recommended for Production environments